0xbekoo/masm64-ntapi-injection/README.md

 When changing the shellcode, make sure it has the same format.
 Values must have **'0'** at the beginning and **'h'** at the end.
 For example, you should write 0x41 as **041h**.

 ## 🚨 Disclaimer
 This project has been developed solely for educational purposes.
-It is intended to demonstrate concepts related to direct system calls using MASM64 Assembly and is not intended for use in any real-world malicious activities.
+It is intended to demonstrate concepts related to NTAPI Injection using MASM64 Assembly and is not intended for use in any real-world malicious activities.

 Usage in real-world scenarios is at your own risk.
 The author is not responsible for any damage, misuse, or legal consequences that may arise from using or distributing this project.